-Mr. GAO Yingxin Executive Director and Deputy Chief Executive joining BOCHK, he was President and Chief Operating Officer of BOCI.
+Aged 49, is an Executive Director of the Company and BOCHK as well as the Deputy Chief Executive in charge of Corporate Banking and Financial Institutions.
+He is also Vice Chairman of NCB (China) and Director of Nanyang and BOC Insurance.
+Before joining BOCHK, he was President and Chief Operating Officer of BOCI.
 Mr. GAO joined the BOC Group in 1986 where he began working on financing projects for various industries at BOC's Head Office in Beijing.
 In 1999, he became General Manager of Corporate Banking at BOC Head Office where he was responsible for managing and building BOC Group's customer relationships with and global financing for multinational corporations and premium domestic clients in the Mainland China.
 He was also in charge of BOC's major financing projects.
 From 1995 to 1996, he worked for the Finance Department of Northern Telecom (Nortel) Head Office in Canada.
 Mr. GAO graduated from the East China University of Science and Technology in Shanghai with a Master's Degree in Engineering in 1986.